How to Keep Your Fingers in a Man Overboard Situation

-Imagine getting your ring or bracelet caught on a cleat as you're knocked off your feet or toppled overboard.
+Imagine catching your ring or bracelet on a cleat as you're suddenly knocked off your feet or worse, toppled overboard.

 A DAN member reported that he was standing on the platform at the back of the boat, getting ready to join a friend who was already in the water waiting for him.
 A speedboat passed by, creating a wave that rocked the boat and unbalanced him.
 As he fell into the water, his left hand caught on the edge of the boat by the cleat.
 His finger was severed, torn off his hand by the ring he was wearing.